Theatre | BA

-- Each year you’ll help produce four shows: a major fall production, an important winter staged reading, a spring production, and a spring movement concert.
+- Each year you’ll help produce three shows: a major fall production, an important winter staged reading and a spring production.
 All theatre students are directly involved in each of these productions.

 - All theatre classes involve getting up and participating directly in what you’re learning.
 You’ll use every technique and tool, and apply them to the work at hand.